TheGeekA69/magic-gate/README.md

 ## Scrcpy

 Disclaimer: this module is **not** mine.
-See above for credits.
+Credits go to Genymobile at https://github.com/Genymobile/scrcpy.
 I tweaked a few settings and applied them by default for a better experience (in my opinion).
 Feel free to tune them to your taste (looking at you, bitrate).

-So Screen Copy (yeah, that's what it means) mirrors your device's screen and lets you interact with it using mouse and keyboard.
-Some shortcuts are provided when running the module, the rest can be seen by running `scrcpy` in a terminal.
+So Screen Copy (yes, that's what it means) mirrors your device's screen and lets you interact with it using mouse and keyboard.
+Some shortcuts are shown on my website, the rest can be seen by running `scrcpy --help` in a terminal.

 # Installation:

 ## Initialization:
-Navigate to the MagicGate folder (where you put it):
+Extract the magic-gate-master folder to the root of your account and in a terminal, change directory:

-	cd path/to/MagicGate/
+	cd ~/magic-gate-master

-Execute shortcut.sh with
+Execute install.sh with

-	sh shortcut.sh
+	sh install.sh

 and follow the instructions.
-It will add the 'magicgate' alias to your .bashrc.
-Use this `magicgate` to start the script.
+It will add the 'magicgate' alias to your .bashrc and clean up after the installation.
+Source your `.bashrc` and type `magicgate` in a terminal to start the script.

-**Don't change its location afterwards, or you'll need to run shortcut.sh again!**

-## Dependencies: adb, scrcpy (if you want to use it), zenity
+## Dependencies: adb, scrcpy (if you want to use it) and zenity

 ### Debian / Ubuntu:

 		 sudo apt install adb scrcpy zenity

 (note: 'scrcpy' might not be found.
-In that case, install it with snapcraft (https://snapcraft.io.)
+In that case, install it with snapcraft (https://snapcraft.io) or compile it yourself.

 (note 2: zenity is only necessary on Desktop Environments that are *not* GNOME since it is a GNOME package, but it works everywhere.)

 ### Arch:
 		sudo pacman -S adb zenity

-**Check out the AUR for 'scrcpy' or compile it from source and symlink it.**
+**Check out the AUR for 'scrcpy' or compile it from source and add it to your $PATH.**

 ### macOS:
 You'll need homebrew first: https://brew.sh